» Residential Electrical Wiring: Guide to Home Wiring

 Notice: Making changes to the Home Electrical Service Panel should be done according to local and national electrical codes with a permit and be inspected.

-- As described in this question, the electrician obviously discovered that the old existing electrical panel had sustained some damage and they were very smart to upgrade to a larger 200 amp electric service panel.
+- Electrical Sizzling and Blinking Lights Spell Trouble: The electrician obviously discovered that the old existing electrical panel had sustained damage and they were very smart to upgrade to a larger 200 amp electric service panel for this 1600 sq ft home.

-- As a tenant who is concerned about the well being and safety of your family you have every right to ask your property manager about the project or contact your local building department for detailed information about the project.
+- Stay Informed about the Project: As a tenant who is concerned about the well being and safety of your family, stay connected with your property manager, or contact your local building department for more detailed information about the project.

-- Hopefully the new panel is labeled so that you understand what each of these circuits are for, in fact labeling the circuits is required by code and this should have been in order to pass inspection.
+- Labeling the Circuit Breakers: The circuits in the new panel should be labeled so that you understand what each of these circuits are for, in fact labeling the circuits is required by code and this should have been in order to pass inspection.

 - House Wiring Circuits and Circuit Breakers